White Houses (Vanessa Carlton song): Commercial performance

 The single reached number 86 on the U.S. Billboard Hot 100, though it peaked within the top 40 on Billboards Top 40 Mainstream and Adult Top 40 charts.
 Slant magazine named it the sixth best single of 2004, writing: "[it's] the kind of song that truly cements a career ... poignant, bloody, fleeting, and beautiful, much like adolescence".
 Blender magazine ranked "White Houses" at number 43 on its "100 Best Songs of 2004" list.
 The song failed to chart in Japan, and in Taiwan, "Private Radio" was the album's first single.
 This remains Carlton's last appearance on the Hot 100 to date.

 Live performances

 Anti-folk singer Kimya Dawson performed a cover of "White Houses" during a live concert at Falmouth, Maine in May 2005.
 Carlton had previously contributed backing vocals to a track on Dawson's 2004 album Hidden Vagenda.

 Controversy

 Carlton appeared to world-premiere the video on MTV's Total Request Live in the U.S. on August 11, 2004, and it debuted on VH1 on August 26.
 MTV, VH1 and some radio stations censored the song because of its lyrics.
 Carlton later described the situation as "just, you know, frustrating sometimes because they can pick and choose, which I don't think is fair if you want to make a statement."
 She attributed the censoring of the song to the Super Bowl XXXVIII halftime show controversy involving Janet Jackson, which had occurred earlier that year.

-Punk'd

-"White Houses" became the subject of a prank that Ashton Kutcher pulled on Carlton for the MTV television show Punk'd.
-During Carlton's rehearsal for a scheduled performance on The Tonight Show with Jay Leno in November 2004, Kutcher's Punk'd crewmembers (disguised as staff from The Tonight Show) said Carlton needed to change both the bridge of the song and the line "I'm too thin" (in light of the publicity surrounding Mary-Kate Olsen's bout of anorexia nervosa).
-Upon realisation that it was a trick, Carlton told Kutcher, "All I have to say is 'thank the fucking Lord.'"
-(She performed the original version of the song on The Tonight Show on November 18, 2004, and the Punk'd episode was aired in May 2005.)